 Audio and Video Technology

-Students develop practical and theoretical media production expertise which encompasses technological and design aspects.
+You develop practical and theoretical media production expertise which encompasses technological and design aspects.
 The courses in this specialisation cover the entire media production chain from recording/filming, editing and processing to distribution, as well as studio and broadcasting technology.

 Digital Media Computing

-Students learn how to develop and program web applications and other software products, with a focus on usability and design principles.
+You learn how to develop and program web applications and other software products, with a focus on usability and design principles.
 Current industry issues and trends such as mobile web also form part of the course contents.